Totodore/md-to-html-transpiler/README.md

 # Markdown to HTML transpiler
-### Final project for the engineering course "formal approach, languages and compilation".
+### Final project for the engineering course "formal approach, languages and compilation" at ISEP.

 Transpiles any document from markdown to HTML with the following features:
 * Headings,